Eschatologue/CM_wiki/docs/class/magus/spellbreaker.md

 > *Fight Magic with Magic*

 Known for their ruthless dedication to achieving their goals.
 This fraternity of arcane warriors and mage hunters use their Order's abilities to slay any who abuse magic power.
-While most Spellbreakers are discerning as they deliver judgment, some swear an oath to destroy any who utilize the arcane arts.
+While most Spellbreakers are discerning as they deliver judgment, some swear an oath to destroy any who utilise the arcane arts.

 ### Level 3: Baleful Mark